-All of the above doesn’t include vacations, traveling, gas, groceries, utilities, cell phones, etc. Despite that, guess what your take home pay is after those large lifestyle decisions?
+Notice that I didn’t mention anything about vacations, traveling, gas, groceries, utilities, cell phones, etc. That’s all in addition to the previous fixed expenses.
+Despite that, guess what your take home pay is after those large lifestyle decisions?

 Even without tithing/charitable giving, the take home would be $5,800.
 I don’t know too many doctors who can save $4,500 monthly and live on $1,300 per month for gas, groceries, cell phones, dining out, and vacation.

 Remember, they were living on $3,500 a month as a resident.